zengbing15/lumos_doc/docs/tutorials/querycells.md

 title: Query on Cells
 ---

 > A Cell is the most basic structure that represents a single piece of data in Nervos.
-The data contained in a Cell can take many forms, including CKBytes, tokens, code like JavaScript code, or even serialized data like JSON strings.
+The data contained in a cell can take many forms, including CKBytes, tokens, code like JavaScript code, or even serialized data like JSON strings.
 For more information about the cell model, see [Cell Data Structure](https://docs.nervos.org/docs/reference/cell) and [CKB RFC](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0002-ckb/0002-ckb.md#42-cell).

 Querying on cells are the fundamental functions for a DApp to respond to user queries and transaction requests.
-Lumos provides the `collector` function in the Lumos indexer and the transaction manager modules, and the `CellCollector` class in the modules of common scripts to support query functions fulfilling specific query options.
+Lumos provides the `collector` function in the Lumos indexer and the transaction manager modules, and the `CellCollector` class in the modules of common scripts to support queries fulfilling specific query options.

 ## Environment

 The following examples are verified on Ubuntu 20.04.2.
-Steps on the other platforms are similar and can be adjusted accordingly.
+Steps on the other platforms can be adjusted accordingly.

 ## Examples